 The Commission uses a dual accounting system that includes:

-The general accounts provide a picture of the EU budget's assets and liabilities because they are maintained using the accrual accounting principle: therefore, transactions are registered when they are incurred, not necessarily when cash is paid out or received.
+The financial statements provide a picture of the EU budget's assets and liabilities because they are maintained using the accrual accounting principle: therefore, transactions are registered when they are incurred, not necessarily when cash is paid out or received.

 Every year the Commission's Accounting Officer must produce the annual accounts for the EU and for the Commission.